A community resource for storytelling and deep listening. Welcome to Brave Practice!

 - Artistic quality and integrity

-Create spaces where community members can connect authentically, in meaningful ways through art, empathy, and witnessing one another’s truth.
+Create spaces - workshops and performances - where community members can connect authentically, in meaningful ways through art, empathy, and witnessing one another’s truth.
 These are radical and cathartic acts in an increasingly divided, detached, and distracted society, and we hope by practicing them, people find a little more capacity for compassion, connection, and bravery.